uakfdotb/ghostpp/readme.txt

-!getgame <number>               display information on a game in progress !getgames                       display information on all games !hostsg <name>                  host a saved game !load <filename>                load a config file (for changing maps), leave blank to see current map - the ".cfg" is automatically appended to the filename
-!loadsg <filename>              load a saved game
+!getgame <number>               display information on a game in progress !getgames                       display information on all games !hostsg <name>                  host a saved game !load <pattern>                 load a config file (for changing maps), leave blank to see current map !loadsg <filename>              load a saved game
-!map <filename>                 alias to !load !password <p>                   login (the password is set in ghost.cfg with admingame_password) !priv <name>                    host private game !privby <owner> <name>          host private game by another player (gives <owner> access to admin commands in the game lobby and in the game)
+!map <pattern>                  alias to !load !password <p>                   login (the password is set in ghost.cfg with admingame_password) !priv <name>                    host private game !privby <owner> <name>          host private game by another player (gives <owner> access to admin commands in the game lobby and in the game)
 !pub <name>                     host public game !pubby <owner> <name>           host public game by another player (gives <owner> access to admin commands in the game lobby and in the game)
-!quit [force|nice]              alias to !exit !saygame <number> <text>        send <text> to the specified game in progress !saygames <text>                send <text> to all games !unhost                         unhost game
+!quit [force|nice]              alias to !exit
+!rload <pattern>                load a real map file, leave blank to see current map !rmap <pattern>                 alias to !rload !saygame <number> <text>        send <text> to the specified game in progress !saygames <text>                send <text> to all games !unhost                         unhost game